PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/alert/README.md

 ```

 :::tip Note
 The `aria-live="polite"` attribute is important.
-It allows you to specify the behavior users should follow when this alert appears.
+It allows you to specify the behavior users should follow when this alert content changes.
 In the example shown above, the alert content vocalization will happen after the end any vocalization currently in progress.
 :::

 ### Borders